Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * There are cases where the reuse of the same syntax is a problem (again, see *Deprecation* section)

 The *new behaviour* would be defined as such:
-* The DE, following the `by` keyword, is evaluated on every invocation of a delegated method.
+* The Delegate Expression, following the `by` keyword, is evaluated on every invocation of a delegated method.
-* The DE has `this` in its scope
+* The Delegate Expression has `this` in its scope
 * No invisible fields are generated
-* The DE cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)
+* The Delegate Expression cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)

 ## JVM Codegen

 The below only applies for classes where the new behaviour is enabled by the programmer.

-For each delegated interface, the compiler should emit bytecode for a function to access its DI.
+For each delegated interface, the compiler should emit bytecode for a function to access its Delegate Identity.
-It will contain the bytecode for the DE.
+It will contain the bytecode for the Delegate Expression.
 A template for its signature could be as follows: `protected final fun delegate$className(): T`
 For example: `protected final fun delegate$java$util$List(): java.util.List` It is `protected` to allow access by subclasses.
 It is `final` to hint to the JVM that it can be inlined (optimization).